Parent FAQs

 The following are essential parts of the parent/guardian contract:

 As a growing nonprofit, there will be times when your active involvement is needed for special events, field trips, and volunteering to host events with other nonprofit organizations.
+We ask all parents to give ten hours to the organization.

 Download and fill out the application below.